scmschmidt/trento_checks_for_supportconfig/README.md

   > :bulb: The environment information also can be provided when running the checks.

 Should the start of a host container fail, check the container logs (see [Troubleshooting](#Troubleshooting) below).
+To get a host container at least started, the supportconfig must contain the files:
+  - `basic-environment.txt¸
+  - `ha.txt`
+  - `rpm.txt`
+  - `plugin-ha_sap.txt`

 If you do not need the host container anymore stop and destroy them with:
 ```